-When you first lock eyes on the Duffle from Sea to Summit, you may think it looks like an ordinary duffle bag – but don’t be fooled!
+When you first lock eyes on this Duffle bag from Sea to Summit, you may think it looks like an ordinary bag – but don’t be fooled!
 This bag is so special because, you can carry it three ways: by the handles, over your shoulder, or backpack style courtesy of the multifunctional handles.

 The large lid makes packing and accessing your stuff so much easier, and the lid and base are padded to protect your stuff from being roughed around in transit.
-The STS Duffle bag is tough so it’s made to last through all kinds of outdoor adventures, but it’s also perfect for travellers that are looking for a versatile gear-hauler for transit.
+This Sea to Summit Duffle bag is tough so it’s made to last through all kinds of outdoor adventures, but it’s also perfect for travellers that are looking for a versatile gear-hauler for transit.